kmusayeva/StrokeClassification/README.md

 Then, it reduces to finding some trade-off between false negatives and false-positives (i.e., which is worse, incorrectly predicting a no-stroke individual as a stroke case, or stroke individual as no-stroke case?).

 ### Predictive Modeling
 Logistic regression, random forest and extreme gradient boosting are used for predictive modeling.
-All perform bad accroding to Matthiew's correlation coefficient (MCC).
+All perform weak according to Matthiew's correlation coefficient (MCC).
 But logistic regression is superior according to AUC, F1, MCC measures, and specifity.

 Considering logistic regression model as a diagnostic tool, the probability that an individual predicted to have stroke actually has stroke is 17% and the probability that an individual predicted not to have stroke does not have stroke is 98%.